chen-Harry/Mathmotozoa_inFerHackathonTwo_SpermClassification/README.md

 ---
 ## Model
-To get the data required for the models:
+In order to make the table required to train the models:
-- Requires the "pop_pca.m" and "all_data.mat" files to be in the same directory, which can be found in [the data files here](https://ora.ox.ac.uk/objects/uuid:45ec598b-a674-4738-bd00-e1b761f49411)
+- add the files "pop_pca.m" and "all_data.mat" to the main directory, which can be found in [the data files here](https://ora.ox.ac.uk/objects/uuid:45ec598b-a674-4738-bd00-e1b761f49411)
-- Run initialise to get spermTable and spermTable_blebbed to get the data for use in classication algorithm.
+- run initialise to get spermTable and spermTable_blebbed to get the data for use in classication algorithm.
 The [makeTable.m](makeTable.m) file in particular can be changed such that the response is either fresh/frozen or fresh/frozen/blebbed.

 The models are stored [here](/classfication_learner_sessions/)

 All models were trained using the MATLAB [Classification Learner App](https://uk.mathworks.com/help/stats/classificationlearner-app.html).

 We first trained a simpler model using only the first three most important predictors, beat period, flagellum length and $\beta$.
 We trained a coarse tree to try and get an idea of how the different predictors correlated with the classification.
-The model indeed uses beat period as the most important classifier in both cases, and we see that it performs poorly when classifying blebbed samples, having a 0 true positive rate.
+The model uses beat period as the most important classifier in both cases, and we see that it performs poorly when classifying blebbed samples, having a 0 true positive rate.

 | Decision Tree | Confusion Matrix |
 |---|---|